wp-insider/simple-membership/simple-membership/readme.txt

 = 4.7.9 =
 - Added an option to enable a password visibility toggle on the 'registration' form.
 When enabled, users can show or hide the password as they type.
 - Added an option to enable a password visibility toggle on the 'edit profile' form.
 When enabled, users can show or hide the password as they type.
-- A PayPal subscription related security issue fixed.
+- A PayPal trial subscription related security issue fixed.
 Thank you to Ananda Dhakal for reporting this.

 = 4.7.8 =
 - Added validation of the 'subscr_ref' parameter in the PayPal standard IPN handling code.
 Thank you to Charles Vosburgh for reporting this.